The deepest hot-water borehole ever drilled through a floating ice shelf. And a chain that did not pass.

 Between December 2025 and February 2026, I served as Chief Scientist of an eight-week expedition aboard the RV Araon to the Thwaites Glacier — the West Antarctic ice mass whose collapse would raise global sea level by more than fifteen feet.

-With colleagues from the British Antarctic Survey and the International Thwaites Glacier Collaboration, we drilled a one-thousand-metre hot-water borehole through the floating ice shelf — the deepest of its kind ever achieved — and recovered the first turbulence and salinity measurements from the ocean cavity beneath this section of the glacier.
+With colleagues from the British Antarctic Survey and the International Thwaites Glacier Collaboration, we drilled a 999.8-metre hot-water borehole through the floating ice shelf — the deepest of its kind ever achieved — and recovered the first turbulence and salinity measurements from the ocean cavity beneath this section of the glacier.

 A single expedition is fleeting.
 The infrastructure of polar science is not.